mabur/mang_lang/readme.md

 ```
 Note that both the input and output of the mang lang interpreter is given as mang lang source code!

-For more code examples continue reading below, or have a look in the
+For more code examples continue reading below, or look inside the
 [standard library](https://github.com/mabur/mang_lang/blob/master/mang_lang_cpp/built_in_functions/standard_library.h).

 # Design Trade-offs